Michael Jackson

-From the late 1980s, Jackson became a figure of controversy and speculation due to his changing appearance, relationships, behavior, and lifestyle.
-In 1993, he was accused of sexually abusing the child of a family friend.
-The lawsuit was settled out of civil court; Jackson was not indicted due to lack of evidence.
-In 2005, he was tried and acquitted of further child sexual abuse allegations and several other charges.
-The FBI found no evidence of criminal conduct by Jackson in either case.
-In 2009, while he was preparing for a series of comeback concerts, This Is It, Jackson died from an overdose of propofol administered by his personal physician, Conrad Murray, who was convicted in 2011 of involuntary manslaughter.
-His death triggered reactions around the world, creating unprecedented surges of Internet traffic and a spike in sales of his music.
-A televised memorial service for Jackson, held at the Staples Center in Los Angeles, was viewed by an estimated over 2.5 billion people globally.
+From the mid-1980s, Jackson came under public scrutiny due to changes in his appearance, relationships, behavior, and lifestyle.
+He was accused of sexually abusing the child of a family friend in 1993.
+In 2005, Jackson was tried and acquitted of further such allegations and other charges.
+In 2009, while preparing for This Is It, a series of comeback concerts, he died from an overdose of propofol administered by his personal physician Conrad Murray, who was convicted of involuntary manslaughter in 2011.
+Jackson's death triggered global reactions, creating unprecedented surges of internet traffic and a spike in his music sales.
+His televised memorial service, held at the Staples Center in Los Angeles, is estimated to have been viewed by more than 2.5 billion people.